By the end of this section, you will be able to:

 View this website for an example of opportunity cost—paying someone else to wait in line for you.

 A fundamental principle of economics is that every choice has an opportunity cost.
-If you sleep through your economics class (not recommended, by the way), the opportunity cost is the learning you miss from not attending class.
+If you sleep through your economics class, the opportunity cost is the learning you miss from not attending class.
 If you spend your income on video games, you cannot spend it on movies.
 If you choose to marry one person, you give up the opportunity to marry anyone else.
 In short, opportunity cost is all around us and part of human existence.

 The following Work It Out feature shows a step-by-step analysis of a budget constraint calculation.
-Read through it to understand another important concept—slope—that is further explained in the appendix The Use of Mathematics in Principles of Economics.
+Read through it to understand another important concept—slope—that we further explain in the appendix The Use of Mathematics in Principles of Economics.

 Work It Out